JohnMeadow1/GodotGeometryElements/README.md

 # GodotGeometryElements
-All examples are created using ![Godot Engine](https://github.com/godotengine/godot) v2.1.4.stable This repository is dedicated to introducing geometry in game developement.
-For this reason some well known methods of mathematic libraty of the Godot Engine can be reimplemented in GDScript for purpose of education.
+All examples are created using ![Godot Engine](https://github.com/godotengine/godot) v2.1.4.stable This repository is dedicated to introducing geometry in game development.
+For this reason some well known methods of mathematical library of the Godot Engine can be reimplemented in GDScript for purpose of education.

 ## Examples:
 Objective of each example is to illustrate how selected geometry topics can be implemented and used in games.